arekborucki/sre-agent/README.md

 investigates an incident by running read-only commands, reasoning over the output, and proposing a root cause + fix.

-The loop is deliberately minimal: **send prompt + tools → model asks for a tool → run it → feed the result back → repeat until the model answers in plain text.**
+The loop is deliberately minimal: **send prompt + tools + skill catalog → model asks for a tool (run a command, recall a past incident, or load a skill) → run it → feed the result back → repeat until the model answers in plain text.**

 On top of that loop it has two capabilities that compound over time.
 An **incident memory** it searches before investigating and writes to after